1. Visualizing networks.

 2. Analytics are disconnected from strategic decisions.

 An extensive study suggests analytics sponsors are in the trough of disillusionment.
 The new MIT Sloan-SAS report, Beyond the hype: The hard work behind analytics success finds that competitive advantage from analytics is declining.
-How can data do more to improve outcomes?
+How can we do more with data to improve outcomes?

 The @mitsmr article notes several difficulties, including failure to drive strategic decisions with analytics.
 “Over the years, access to useful data has continued to increase, but the ability to apply analytical insights to strategy has declined.”
 Dissemination of insights to executives and other decision makers is also a problem.
 The full report is available from SAS (@SASBestPractice).